Bueckers scores 22 but injured in UConn win over Irish

+STORRS, Conn. — UConn won its rivalry game against Notre Dame but may have lost last year's national player of the year to a knee injury in the process.

-STORRS, Conn. — Paige Bueckers scored 22 points but went down with an injury at the end of No. 2 UConn's 73-54 win over No. 24 Notre Dame on Sunday.
+Paige Bueckers scored 22 points before going down with just seconds left in No. 2 UConn's 73-54 victory over No. 24 Notre Dame on Sunday.

+Bueckers, who is averaging a little more than 20 points per game, was dribbling up the court in the final minute of this one when she stumbled, twisting her ankle and coming down awkwardly on her left leg.
+She went to the floor a few seconds later and had to be carried off the court.

+Coach Geno Auriemma said she injured her left knee but did not appear to twist it.
+He said the extent of the injury won't be known until scans are completed on Monday.

 Olivia Nelson-Ododa added 14 points and 13 rebounds for the Huskies (5-1), who dominated underneath, outrebounding Notre Dame 45-32 and outscored the Fighting Irish 28-16 in the paint.